apache/apex-core/docs/apex_development_setup.md

 After development tools are configured, you can now use the maven archetype to create a basic Apache Apex project.  **Note:** When executing the commands below, replace `3.4.0` by [latest available version](http://apex.apache.org/downloads.html) of Apache Apex.

 * **Windows** - Create a new Windows command file called `newapp.cmd` by copying the lines below, and execute it.
-When you run this file, the properties will be displayed and you will be prompted with `` Y: :``; just press **Enter** to complete the project generation.
+When you run this file, the properties will be displayed and the project directory named `myapexapp` will be generated.
 The caret (^) at the end of some lines indicates that a continuation line follows.

         @echo off
         @rem Script for creating a new application setlocal
-        mvn archetype:generate ^
+        mvn -B archetype:generate ^
          -DarchetypeGroupId=org.apache.apex ^
          -DarchetypeArtifactId=apex-app-archetype -DarchetypeVersion=3.4.0 ^
          -DgroupId=com.example -Dpackage=com.example.myapexapp -DartifactId=myapexapp ^